 King County Metro Transit (Metro) provides bus service in the site vicinity.
 The closest bus stops are located about along California Avenue SW.
-The northbound stop is located just north of the intersection with SW Hanford c.
-How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate?

-Street and the southbound stop is located just north of the intersection with SW Stevens St. The site is served by routes 50 and 128.
+The northbound stop is located just north of the intersection with SW Hanford Street and the southbound stop is located just north of the intersection with SW Stevens St. The site is served by routes 50 and 128.